-Medical products must be constructed as safe as possible for the approval of patients, users and third parties.
+A medical device must be constructed as safe as possible for the approval of patients, users and third parties.
 To guarantee or ensure this, tests must be carried out by qualified personnel. senetics testing laboratories offers selected tests for functional, mechanical and biological safety.
 Functional safety has the aim of evaluate medical devices in such a way that every assumed technical defect is recognized in advance and does not present a hazard.
 We guarantee high quality testing of your medical device.

 Functional Safety – Preparation